Dhammakaya tradition: Interpretation of True Self

+Supporters of the tradition also argue that Wat Phra Dhammakaya’s emphasis on meditation should not be understood as a neglect of scriptural learning.
+The temple has long maintained educational programmes in Pāli studies through its samnak phra pariyatti-dhamma, and has supported monastic education in Nak Tham studies, Abhidhamma, and Tipiṭaka studies.

+The temple has also established Buddhist educational and research institutions, including the DCI Center for Buddhist Studies, Dhammakaya Open University (DOU), and the Dhammachai International Research Institute (DIRI).
+These institutions are presented by the temple as part of its wider attempt to preserve and transmit Buddhism through pariyatti, or scriptural learning; paṭipatti, or practice; and paṭivedha, or realisation.

+The tradition also rejects the characterisation of Dhammakaya meditation as merely samatha, or concentration meditation.
+According to its own understanding, concentration is the foundation for deeper insight, and advanced vipassanā requires the arising of the dhamma-cakkhu, or "Dhamma eye", through which reality is directly seen and known.
+For this reason, the tradition maintains that higher-level vipassanā practice requires the practitioner first to attain and become united with the Dhammakāya.
+This interpretation presents Dhammakaya meditation as a graded system in which calm, inner seeing, and insight are understood as successive and interrelated stages rather than as mutually exclusive practices.

+Mackenzie argues that much of the criticism toward these beliefs comes from people who simply disapprove of Wat Phra Dhammakaya's high-profile status and fundraising practices.
+To support this, he notes that other Dhammakaya tradition temples such as Wat Paknam and Wat Luang Phor Sodh Dhammakayaram are hardly ever the subject of criticism the way Wat Phra Dhammakaya is, despite the temples sharing the same beliefs about Nirvana.

 Magic and rituals

 Major temples of the Dhammakaya tradition have expressed opposition to superstitious practices such as traditional "elaborate Buddhist ritual, protective magic, fortune telling, and the tools, images and money that went toward them".
 Dhammakaya publications, however, do extensively emphasize the miraculous and healing power of Buddhist amulets (Thai: phra khruang rang), and markets and distributes them.

 Luang Pu Sodh, the founder of the Dhammakaya tradition, is believed by Thai people to have been a man of unusual powers.
 His biographies have included claims of supernatural powers, but also as someone who "showed respect for every method he learned", even "black magic", states Newell.
 He has been portrayed as opposing amulet collection as well as traditional magical rituals and fortune telling, although amulets were issued under his leadership and are generally prized in Thailand for their attributed powers.
 Luang Pu Sodh is known as a meditation master and healer to the Thai people, even those who are not Dhammakaya followers.
 According to McDaniel, his meditation practice is taught in Wat Phra Dhammakaya to "develop self-confidence", help in "family and business matters".
 At Dhammakaya retreats, some of this temple's adherents state that amulets, magic and ordination are arbitrary to the path of spiritual and financial security, according to McDaniel.